Student Accounts and Expenses

 Financial Aid Credits

-Each student who accepts a student loan as part of his or her financial aid package must attend a loan information session during Orientation.
+Each student who accepts a student loan as part of their financial aid package must attend a loan information session during Orientation.
 International students with student loans must also present their passports, visa documents, and local identity cards (e.g., driver’s license or national identity card) to comply with verification requirements.

 Other Student Account Notices

 After the initial account notice, students will receive periodic emails when charges, credits, or payments are posted to their account.
 No account notices will be sent if the student’s account has a zero balance and there is no activity for the applicable period.
 It is the student’s responsibility to pay any outstanding balances by the due date and to keep his or her account current.
-No diploma will be awarded to any student with an outstanding balance on the student’s bill.
+No diploma will be awarded to any student with an outstanding balance on their bill.

 Health Insurance and Dental Insurance